Our Team

 Stan Karp

 Stan Karp taught English and Journalism to high school students in Paterson, New Jersey for 30 years.
-He is currently Director of the Secondary Reform Project for New Jersey’s Education Law Center.
+After retiring from Paterson, he served as Director of the Secondary Reform Project for New Jersey’s Education Law Center.
+He has written frequently for Rethinking Schools about education policy and funding issues and is co-editor of several books, including Rethinking Our Classrooms – Volumes 1 and 2 and The New Teacher Book.

 David Levine